nmartinovictop/library/README.md

 # library
 Library Project from TOP

+(Figure out how to write the correct text content line 69)

 Notes:
 - I need to figure out how to create a popup modal when I click on "add book"  (done)
 - I need to figure out how to use javascript with forms (done)